Neue Galerie Graz | Curated by Lina Albrikiene

 Munchies Art Club Magazine was present at the award ceremony that took place in Graz this May.

-In 2021, the Neue Galerie Graz in the Landesmuseum Joanneum invited the Lithuninan based curator Lina Albrikiene to work with them, for the exhibition "A Playground Guide to getting Lost" for which she made an exquisite selection of 12 Styrian artists.
+In 2021, the Neue Galerie Graz in the Landesmuseum Joanneum invited the Lithuninan based Curator Lina Albrikiene to work with them, for the exhibition "A Playground Guide to getting Lost" for which she made an exquisite selection of 12 Styrian artists.

 The winner of the "Prize of the Province of Styria for the promotion of contemporary visual art" is the artist Georg Haberler